-Note that we’re missing a debit amount for the paid in capital account from T/S and the Retained Earnings account.
+Note that we’re missing a debit amount for the Paid-in capital account from T/S and the Retained Earnings account.
 The total amount needed to cover the deficiency is amount needed is $10,000 (the difference between the price of the shares originally purchased and the selling price).
-The question is, is there any balance in the paid in capital from T/S account, and is it at least $10,000.
+The question is, is there any balance in the Paid-in capital from T/S account, and is it at least $10,000.

-There is only a $2,000 credit balance in the paid in capital from T/S account.
+There is only a $2,000 credit balance in the Paid-in capital from T/S account.
 We’ll debit the account the full amount since its balance cannot go below zero.
 We still need another $8,000.
 The only other account from which it can come from is Retained Earnings.
 As such, the completed journal entry becomes: